prudentj/pact_project/rules.md

 - Power derived from exterior sources unwilling taken

 ### Pact

+- Cunning is the skill that dictates the formation of pacts.
+Higher cunning means better terms.

 - Power derived from exterior sources willing given (through debts and contracts).